alvarotrigo/skrollTop.js/README.md

 ## Introduction

 Why another smooth scrolling library?
-Don't we have enoguth?
+Don't we have enough?
 Indeed we do!
 And some are great in fact!
-But I didn't need such a big amout of code for my simple purpose of using `scrollTop` programatically.
+But I didn't need such a big amount of code for my simple purpose of using `scrollTop` programmatically.
 This is only 400 bytes minified!

-This library reduces the code to the bary minimum and stills providing some nice features such as:
+This library reduces the code to the bare minimum and still provids some nice features such as:

 - Callback on finish.
 - Optionally scroll a different element than the window.
 - Use different easings as jQuery UI did in the past.
-- Stop animation programatically.
+- Stop animation programmatically.

 ## Usage